svin24/svin24.github.io/content/blog/Cryptocurrency-is-a-disaster.md

 [DAO]: https://en.wikipedia.org/wiki/The_DAO_(organization)

 That's what cryptocurrency is all about: not novel technology, not empowerment, but making money.
-It hass failed as an actual *currency* outside of some isolated examples of failed national economies.
+It has failed as an actual *currency* outside of some isolated examples of failed national economies.
 No, cryptocurrency is not a currency at all: it's an investment vehicle.
 A tool for making the rich richer.
 And that's putting it nicely; in reality it has a lot more in common with a